 From there, you proceed forward and are already halfway done with the cave.
 Just in case you are wondering where you are in the cave, there are many maps placed inside that you can see as well.

 I noticed an unusually low area and shined my headlamp to take a picture of how the ceiling looks.

 We explored everything we could before finally seeing a small bit of light from the exit.

 As we proceeded forward towards that exit, we were greeted with lots of strange rock formation on the ground, such as this.

 It also appears that some sort of cave in helped to create the exit.

 After getting back into the light, we all were surprised it was over so fast and wished there was more to explore.

-That being said though, this is a fantastic cave that has been protected very well and provides an awesome adventure.
+That being said, this is a fantastic cave that has been protected very well and provides an excellent adventure.
 It is one of my favorite hikes I have been on this year (2015) just because it is so unique.
-Check out the rest of the pictures and make sure to leave a comment.
+Let me know what you think in the comments below.